-Each week, at our Sunday après, YES will provide you with a weekly itinerary, listing the on and off snow activities.
+Each Sunday YES will provide you with a weekly itinerary, listing the on and off snow activities.
 Which activities you choose to be a part of is completely up to you!
-We host a group dinner on a Tuesday night at one of the many amazing resturants in town.
-On Wednesdays (our off-snow rest day) we provide suggestions of great activites in and around Whistler like Ziptrek, snowmobiling, wine tasting tours, bungee jumping, dog sledding to name a few.
+We host a group dinner on a Tuesday night at one of the many amazing restaurants in town.
+On Wednesdays (our off-snow rest day) we provide suggestions of great activities in and around Whistler like Ziptrek, snowmobiling, wine tasting tours, bungee jumping, dog sledding to name a few.
 We also have discount cards for the Scandinave day spa which is a fantastic way to relax and unwind.

 YES on-snow schedule – Our programs run from Saturday to Saturday and you can join as many weeks together as you like.
-Our first day on snow is Sunday – we meet at the base of Whistler Mountain at 8.30am for a guiding day, and we work out groups by ability level.
+Our first day on snow is Sunday – we meet at the base of Whistler Mountain at 9:30am for a guiding morning, and we work out groups by ability level.
 Our instruction days are Monday, Tuesday, Thursday and Friday.
-We meet at 9.30am for a 10am start each day at the Roundhouse on Whistler Mountain.
+We meet at 9.30am each day at the Roundhouse on Whistler Mountain.
 We have a break for lunch around 12 and our day on the hill finishes at about 3pm.

-** Please note that Christmas day (25th Dec) and New Years day (1st Jan) are rest days and therefor these weeks will differ from our standard week.
+** Please note that Christmas day (25th Dec) and New Years day (1st Jan) are rest days and therefore these weeks will differ from our standard week.

 The majority of our clients stay 2 weeks at a time to benefit from the weekend rest and to practise the things that they learned the week prior.
 This allows them to capitalize on their improvement and make even greater strides towards higher skiing/boarding levels.